 We wanted a curriculum that was meaningful, purposeful, and creative.
 And with Apple technology, we have the whole package.
 It’s ignited everybody’s learning progress.”

 — Tracey Bratley, teacher at Flitch Green Academy

 The staff first purchased MacBooks, and as the curriculum evolved, they quickly added iPad and iPod touch devices.
 Apple products have become an essential piece of how students learn at Flitch Green.

-Creating their own learning experiences with Apple products allow the students focus on their end-product.
-The Mac, iPad, and iPod touch lend themselves seamlessly to these cross-curricular experiences and give the students the choice of technology tools that best suits their individual project.
+Creating their own learning experiences with Apple products allows the students to focus on their end-product.
+The Mac, iPad, and iPod touch lend themselves seamlessly to these cross-curricular experiences and give the students the choice of technology tools that best suits their individual projects.

-Since first opening its doors in 2008, Flitch Green’s academic scores have been in the 90th percentile, granting the school Academy status.
-Students are not only learning basic academic skills such as English, Mathematics, and Science, but they also learn and practice key life skills such as resilience, reflection, and risk taking.
-With the Mac, iPad and iPod touch, lessons are fun, interesting and packed with activity.
+Since first opening its doors in 2008, Flitch Green’s academic scores have been enough to grant the school Academy status.
+Students are not only learning basic academic skills such as English, Math and Science, but they also learn and practice key life skills such as resilience, reflection, and risk taking.
+With the Mac, iPad, and iPod touch, lessons are fun, interesting, and packed with activity.

 — Emma Nichols, Flitch Green Academy parent

 Using technology has helped both the children’s speaking and listening skills — particularly for many of Flitch Green’s shy children.
 “Put them in front of a Mac, put them in front of a camera, and they lose all their inhibitions, they’re really confident,” says teacher Tracey Bratley.
 “We’ve been able to gain lots of evidence from children just from watching what they recorded on iMovie or Photo Booth.
 Apple products have given children the tools for them to develop their confidence.
 And it’s been a great assessment tool for us as well.”